vidaud/seta/seta-doc/docs/user-guide/communities.md

 3. On the top of the window click on button ^^Manage^^.
 3. On section *Members* click on the member you want to remove or block.
 4. Click on the delete icon and select ^^Remove^^ member or ^^Block^^ from Community.
-5. If you are removing the member and youd also like to block them click ^^Block^^ [name].
+5. If you are removing the member and you also like to block them click ^^Block^^ [name].
 6. Click ^^Confirm^^.

-**To remove a block you've put on someone:**
+**To remove a block, you've put on someone:**

 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. From the communities list click on the Community you want to change.
 3. Click on section ^^Members^^..
-4. Click ^^Unblock^^ next to the name of the person youd like to unblock.
+4. Click ^^Unblock^^ next to the name of the person you like to unblock.
 5. Click ^^Unblock^^ to confirm.

 !!! info
-    Removed members will have to request to join the Community again if they wish to rejoin.
+    Removed members will have to request to join the Community again if they wish to re-join.
 Blocked members won't be able to find the Community in search or see any of its content and they can't be invited to the Community again by members.

 ### Delete a Community

 {== If you are a Community manager you can delete your Community by removing all members (in private communities) or blocking all members (in public communities) and then leaving the Community as long as the Community creator has left the Community or you are the Community creator.==}  Deleting a Community is permanent and cannot be reversed.
-Alternatively you can pause a Community.
+Alternatively, you can pause a Community.

 **To delete a Community:**